Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Introduction

-The rest of the paper proceeds as follows.
-In Section \ref{equiv} we show how to detect in linear time subsets of jobs that do not need to be sorted in the search of an optimal solution as any permutation of those jobs would also induce an optimal sequence.
-Correspondingly, it is possible to verify whether the size of the remaining jobs to be sorted is small enough to guarantee an overall linear time complexity.
-As a counterpart, we also present a family of instances where a full sort is necessary.
-Section \ref{prob} provides a probabilistic analysis on instances with uniform distributions of the processing times showing that linear-time complexity is guaranteed with probability no less than $1-1.5 \cdot 10^{-4}$ for instances with size $n \geq 100$ and no less than $1-10^{-9}$ for instances with size $n \geq 200$.
-In Section \ref{compres}, computational testing indicates that, on standard uniform distributions, for size $n = 100, 1000, 10000$ and $100000$, an optimal solution was always reached in linear time.
-Same behavior was observed on other instances with size $n = 1000$ for various other widely used distributions.
-Finally, Section \ref{conclus} concludes the paper with final remarks.
+The remainder of the paper is organized as follows.
+In Section~\ref{equiv}, we show how to detect in linear time subsets of jobs that do not need to be sorted in the construction of an optimal solution, as any permutation of these jobs also induces an optimal schedule.
+Accordingly, we verify whether the number of remaining jobs to be sorted is small enough to guarantee an overall linear-time complexity.
+As a counterpart, we also present a family of instances for which a full sort is necessary.
+Section~\ref{prob} provides a probabilistic analysis for instances with uniformly distributed processing times, showing that linear-time complexity is guaranteed with probability lower bounded by $1- 10^{-3}$ for instances of size $n = 100$ and by $1-10^{-9}$ for instances of size $n = 200$.
+In Section~\ref{compres}, computational experiments indicate that, for standard uniform distributions and instance sizes $n = 100, 1000, 10000$, and $100000$, an optimal solution is always obtained in linear time.
+The same behavior is observed for instances of size $n = 1000$ generated according to other widely used distributions.
+Finally, Section~\ref{conclus} concludes the paper.